sanjiv576/PRODIGY_AD_02/README.md

 - **Customizable Themes**: Personalize your experience with light and dark themes.
 - **Data Refresh**: Stay updated with manual and automatic data refresh using Riverpod for state management.

-## Getting Started

-To get started with TodoList App, follow these steps:

-1. Clone this repository.
-2. Ensure you have Flutter installed.
-If not, follow the [Flutter installation guide](https://flutter.dev/docs/get-started/install).
-3. Open the project in your preferred IDE.
-4. Run the app on an emulator or physical device.

 ## Screenshots

 ![Screenshot 1](https://github.com/sanjiv576/PRODIGY_AD_02/blob/master/assets/1.png)